Level Order Traversal (BFS Traversal) of Binary Tree

 • Both traversals require O(n) time as they visit every node exactly once.

 • Depth-first traversal starts from the root, goes to the depth as far as possible, and then backtracks from there.
 In other words, it visits nodes from bottom of the tree.
-But in breadth-first search, we explore nodes level by level i.e. in order of their distance from the root node.
-So if our problem is to search for something closer to the root, we would prefer BFS.
-And if we need to search for something in the depth of tree or node closer to leaf, we would prefer DFS.
+In breadth-first search, we explore nodes level by level i.e. in order of their distance from the root node.
+So if our problem is to search for something closer to the root, we can prefer BFS.
+If we need to search for something in the depth of tree or node closer to leaf, we can prefer DFS.

 • In BFS traversal, we use queue data structure to store nodes of different levels.
-But in DFS traversal, we use the stack (If recursive, system use call stack) to store all ancestors of a node.
+In DFS traversal, we use the stack (If recursive, system use call stack) to store all ancestors of a node.

 • The memory taken by both BFS and DFS depends on the structure of tree.
 Extra space required for BFS Traversal is O(w), but additional space needed for DFS Traversal is O(h).
 Here w = maximum width of binary tree and h = maximum height of binary tree.
 In the worst case, both require O(n) extra space, but worst cases occur for different types of trees.
 For example, space needed for BFS Traversal is likely to be more when a tree is more balanced, and extra space for DFS Traversal is likely to be more when a tree is less balanced.

-• Sometimes, when node order is not required in problem-solving, we can use both BFS and DFS traversals.
-But in some cases, such things are not possible.
-We need to identify the use case of traversal to solve the problems efficiently.
+• Sometimes, when node order is not required in the given problem, we can use both BFS and DFS traversals.
+In some cases, such things are not possible.
+We need to identify the correct traversal to solve the problems efficiently.

 Problems to practice using BFS traversal